Child Protective Services

 North Carolina law defines child abuse as follows:

-• The alleged victim must be under the age of 18 years old or under 18 at the time the alleged abuse or neglect occurred.
+• The alleged victim must be under the age of 18 years old.

 • The person responsible for the alleged abuse or neglect must be a parent, guardian, custodian or caretaker.